 (a) The commissioner shall register two in-state manufacturers for the production of all medical cannabis within the state.
+A registration agreement between the commissioner and a manufacturer is nontransferable.
 The commissioner shall register new manufacturers or reregister the existing manufacturers by December 1 every two years, using the factors described in this subdivision.
 The commissioner shall accept applications after December 1, 2014, if one of the manufacturers registered before December 1, 2014, ceases to be registered as a manufacturer.
 The commissioner's determination that no manufacturer exists to fulfill the duties under sections 152.22 to 152.37 is subject to judicial review in Ramsey County District Court.
 Data submitted during the application process are private data on individuals or nonpublic data as defined in section 13.02 until the manufacturer is registered under this section.
 Data on a manufacturer that is registered are public data, unless the data are trade secret or security information under section 13.37.

 (b) As a condition for registration, a manufacturer must agree to:

 (1) begin supplying medical cannabis to patients by July 1, 2015; and

 (c) The commissioner shall consider the following factors when determining which manufacturer to register:

 (1) the technical expertise of the manufacturer in cultivating medical cannabis and converting the medical cannabis into an acceptable delivery method under section 152.22, subdivision 6;